 You may enroll only in a plan that operates in your geographic area.
 The following organizations can give you information about the Part D plans available to you.

 Medicare.
 The Centers for Medicare and Medicaid Services (CMS) has a great Medicare plan finder that can tell you what plans are available where you live and can help narrow your options based on the medicines you regularly take and the pharmacy you use.
 Medicare gives the PDPs star ratings and let's you compare them against each other based on the exact drugs you take.
 Go to the Medicare Plan Finder at www.medicare.gov/find-a-plan.
-Or you can contact CMS by phone at 800-MEDICARE (800-633-4227) or online at www.medicare.gov.
+Or you can contact CMS by phone at 800-MEDICARE (800-633-4227).

 SHIP or HICAP.
 The State Health Insurance Assistance Program (SHIP), sometimes called the Health Insurance Counseling and Advocacy Program (HICAP), can tell you about the Part D plans available where you live, can identify the plans that cover the drugs you regularly use, and give you information about plan costs.
 For the nearest SHIP or HICAP office, check the business listings of your white pages phone directory.

 State department of insurance.
 Every state has a government agency that oversees insurance matters.
 You can contact your state department of insurance for the names, addresses, and phone numbers of all companies that offer a Part D plan in your state.

 The best information comes from the plan itself.
 Before you make a final choice, directly contact any plan that interests you and ask for a complete description of the plan, the drugs it covers, and its costs.
 They should be able to email you a formulary and summary of benefits describing copays for various tiers of drugs and whether there is a deductible.
-You can get the phone number and address of any plan from Medicare or your state department of insurance.
+You can get the phone number and address of any plan from the Medicare website or your state department of insurance.